-This delineation between UK and US is very general — there are plenty of organisations in both countries that do not adhere to this.
+This delineation between UK and US is very general — there are plenty of organizations in both countries that do not adhere to this.

 The Oxford CommaWhen a comma is used before the conjunction in a list, it is known as an Oxford Comma.
 Some people (mostly, but not exclusively, Brits) consider the Oxford Comma to be a waste of ink, while others (mostly, but not exclusively, Americans) strongly campaign for its inclusion.
 There really is no rule.
 You should follow whatever convention your company follows.
 If you don't have a company convention, then copy the convention used in a decent national newspaper.
 If you're free to make your own mind up, then pick a convention and be consistent.
 That is the golden rule!